yjavlekar-cyber/90DaysOfDevOps/2026/day-53/day-53-services.md

 - And in spec we have matched our labels from deployment as selector in service to connect both
 - then type as clusterIP which gives us stable IP which accesable inside our cluster
 - and port from which our traffic will connect to a target port.
+- so we were able to do this inside a port on our terminal we cannot do this because this operates on pod level.

       apiVersion: v1
       kind: Service